NurtasSerikkanov/Power-BI-project-adventure-works/README.md

 Orders Growth Rate
 Average Orders per Day

-Data Sources
+Data Sources:
 The dataset includes the following tables:
 Sales Data: Contains transactional information such as order quantities, revenue, and customer data.
 Returns Data: Tracks returned items and quantities.
 Product Lookup: Includes product details like name, category, and pricing.
 Calendar: Provides date-related fields for time intelligence calculations.

-How to Use the Dashboard
+How to Use the Dashboard:
 Navigation: Use the tabs at the bottom of the dashboard to switch between pages.
 Interactivity:
 Filters: Adjust slicers and dropdowns to filter data by date, region, or product category.